-It is unlawful for any person to willfully provide, or attempt to provide, false or fraudulent information, or failure to report complete beneficial ownership information.
+It is unlawful for any person to willfully provide, or attempt to provide, false or fraudulent information.
+It is also unlawful to fail to report complete beneficial ownership information.
 This constitutes a violation of the CTA.
-Such violation may result in a civil penalty of up to $500 for each day the violation continues and criminal fines up to $10,000 and/or imprisonment for up to two years.
+Such violations may result in a civil penalty of up to $500 for each day the violation continues.
+Further, it could result in criminal fines up to $10,000 and/or imprisonment for up to two years.

 When do I need need to start reporting?